-- Free.
 Must be free.
 At least the basic offering must be free.
 This article is going to focus on the “free” part of the offering, and judge usefulness based only on that free part.

-- Number of sites that can be managed.
 Some of the central management platforms are going to limit the number of sites that can be managed.
 It is important to know the limits in place as you begin using the toolsets.

-- User management.
 User management is an important part of WordPress, and is an important part of centralized management.

-- Installations & updates.
 Updating Plugins, Themes, and Core files are critical to WordPress security.
 Centralizing these tasks allows more timely update management.

-- Uptime monitoring.
 It is important to know when your site is not available.

-- Performance checks.
 Uptime is only a part of the user experience.
 Performance checks validate performance usability for your sites.

-- How many managers.
 As your sitebase grows, there will come a time when you need to have more than one person managing the collection of sites.
 Some platforms allow this with unique usernames assigned to each manager.
 It is generally a bad idea to share credentials between multiple users.